 By continuing to put pressure on sires with negative WEC we are making progress with our 2020 drop rams taking 8 months to develop a high enough worm burden to conduct individual WEC, while their sisters on a better feed source being pregnant and rearing lambs went from December to October (drenched at lamb marking).

 MerinoSelect ASBVs validates the continued improvement in our flock compared to the average merino ram breeder in Australia.
 We are diligent in collecting the most valid and quality data in order to provide you the buyer with the most accurate ASBVs to help select rams that will suit your breeding objective.

 Our breeding object is to breed sheep that have elite wool, maximise wool cut, while maintaining a downward trend on micron, on a plain bodied animal, with a high resistance to worm parasites.
 Our breeding objective aligns with the FP+ index however the catalogue illustrates we have rams in the top 5% in all three major indexes (DP+, MP+ & FP+).
 This should allow you to bid with confidence knowing you are buying from a genetic source that is surpassing the average merino stud industry.

-For the past five years we have been entering rams into Sire Evaluation site at Balmoral (15-0077 – linked sire, 15-0071, 17-0060 and 17-0055) with 15-0077 and 15-0071 hogget progeny this year leading in many of traits including tops, culls, FD, WT, EMD, FAT, GFW, SL & SS.
+For the past six years we have been entering rams into Sire Evaluation site at Balmoral (15-0077 – linked sire, 15-0071, 17-0060, 17-0055 and 19-0180) with 15-0077 and 15-0071 hogget progeny leading in many of traits including tops, culls, FD, WT, EMD, FAT, GFW, SL & SS.
 The results from these trails are available on the following link